ciyfhx/CiyConnect/README.md

 ```
 We will be using the Flow API to create our decoding process,
-TransformProcessor is used to translate the item that the publisher pushed into another type
+TransformProcessor is used to translate the item that the publisher push, into another type

 ```java
 public static TransformProcessor<PacketEvent, String> ToStringProcessor = new TransformProcessor<PacketEvent, String>(p -> new String(p.getPacket().getData().array()));